Read our latest news updates

 Aims of Study

-What participation in the study involves
+What participation in the study involved

 • Your therapist will assess your hand as part of a standard appointment.
 They will then discuss the study with you.